iKlem/GoulpLoader/README.md

 ---
 ## About this project
 This project was orginaly made for a private server.
-But I recently found a **"paid"** loading screen, and I think we don't need to pay for that kind of script.
+I recently found a **"paid"** loading screen, and I think we don't need to pay for that kind of script.
 All servers can have a cool and hype loading screen withouth paying it.
 So i made one **free**.

 I'm a french guy who love to made web things free :)